• Richard Marsh

 More on the (OLD) show here

+Katie and I began writing together due to a shared love of love stories and both living in Tooting.
 The show began as a ten-minute experiment in a pub in Balham, then grew via the Nursery, Vault and Pulse festivals, then via BAC and Latitude, to a full play that won a Fringe First at the Pleasance.

 • Cardboard Heart